rebeccatron/til/data-structures/skip-list.md

 	return "", false
 }

-func (o *skipListOC) Put(key, value string) bool {
+// Add or update the key with the given value.
+If the key was newly added, return true; otherwise, mutate the value and return false. func (o *skipListOC) Put(key, value string) bool {
 	prev := o.findNodesBeforeKeyByLevel(key)
 	if node := maybeMatch(prev, key); node != nil {